Surface Microscopy, Spectroscopy, and Fabrication Facility

 The What, Why, Who, and How of the Surface Microscopy, Spectroscopy, and Fabrication Facility

 In our efforts to generate liquid fuels from sunlight and CO₂, CHASE researchers need to fabricate, characterize, and optimize surfaces of hybrid photoelectrodes.
-A staff scientist, Dr. Carrie Donley, in partnership with the Chapel Hill Analytical and Nanofabrication Laboratory (CHANL) runs CHASE’s Surface Microscopy, Spectroscopy, and Fabrication Facility.
+Staff scientists, Dr. Carrie Donley and Dr. Bob Geil, in partnership with the Chapel Hill Analytical and Nanofabrication Laboratory (CHANL) run CHASE’s Surface Microscopy, Spectroscopy, and Fabrication Facilities

 Photo: UNC College of Arts and Sciences/Donn Young